Skip to content

 But whatever you do, do not hit "Go" on your production system.

 You must test this in a sandbox or test environment first.
-This is the "Trust, But Verify" phase.
-A good migration partner will insist on this and will offer to run as many "sample migrations" or tests as it takes until you are 100% satisfied.
+A good migration partner will insist on this and will offer to run as many test migrations as it takes until you are satisfied.

 Step 1: The Test Import